TobiaszCudnik/taskbot/www/pages/content/email-welcome.md

-Welcome to TaskBot,
+Welcome to TaskBot.app,

-TaskBot is now syncing your GMail and Google Tasks.
+TaskBot is now syncing your GMail with Google Tasks.
 Changes in GMail are synced in real time, while those in Google Tasks sync every 10 minutes.

-You can manually trigger a Google Tasks -\> GMail sync by adding the '!T/Sync GTasks' label to any email or via a link on your account page.
+You can manually trigger a Google Tasks -> GMail sync by adding the '!T/Sync GTasks' label to any email or via a link on your account page.

 Account page:
 https://taskbot.app/account